rui-qian/READ/README.md

 ## News
 - [x] [🚨2025.2.26] READ has been accepted to CVPR 2025🎉🎉🎉!
 - [x] [2025.1.21] The current code is somewhat messy, but we are confident that the results from the paper can be reproduced if all parameters are correctly set.
 If time permits, we will refactor the current code. stay tuned!
-- [x] [🚨2025.1.21] **We released [READ-LLaVA-v1.5-7B](https://huggingface.co/rui-qian/READ-LLaVA-v1.5-7B-for-ReasonSeg-testset)\[code:[READ-7B](https://huggingface.co/datasets/rui-qian/misc/blob/main/READ-7B_scratch_test.tar.gz)\], [READ-LLaVA-v1.5-13B](https://huggingface.co/rui-qian/READ-LLaVA-v1.5-13B-for-ReasonSeg-testset)\[code:[READ-13B](https://huggingface.co/datasets/rui-qian/misc/blob/main/READ-13B.zip)\] for ReasonSeg dataset(Trained from scratch)!**  Since our base code is mainly adapted from SESAME.
+- [x] [🚨2025.1.21] **We released [READ-LLaVA-v1.5-7B](https://huggingface.co/rui-qian/READ-LLaVA-v1.5-7B-for-ReasonSeg-testset)\[code:[READ-7B](https://huggingface.co/datasets/rui-qian/misc/blob/main/READ-7B_scratch_test.tar.gz)\], [READ-LLaVA-v1.5-13B](https://huggingface.co/rui-qian/READ-LLaVA-v1.5-13B-for-ReasonSeg-testset)\[code:[READ-13B](https://huggingface.co/datasets/rui-qian/misc/blob/main/READ-13B.zip)\] for ReasonSeg dataset(trained from scratch)!**  Since our base code is mainly adapted from SESAME.
 If you're working within the SESAME environment, you should be able to run it smoothly by simply downloading source code [READ-7B](https://huggingface.co/datasets/rui-qian/misc/blob/main/READ-7B_scratch_test.tar.gz),[READ-13B](https://huggingface.co/datasets/rui-qian/misc/blob/main/READ-13B.zip) here.
 - [x] [2025.1.4] Inference code and the [READ-LLaVA-v1.5-7B](https://huggingface.co/rui-qian/READ-LLaVA-v1.5-7B-for-ReasonSeg-valset) model are released.
 Welcome to check them out!
 - [x] [2024.12.24] [Paper](https://arxiv.org/abs/2412.17741) is released and GitHub repo is created.